Structures of Equality book coming summer 2026!

 Me: What changes have you noticed in your students?

 This is where Jasmin got really animated.
-You could see how proud she was of the things her kids were doing.
-Rather than share her answer verbatim, here are a few highlights:
+You could see how proud she is of what her kids are accomplishing..
+Here are a few highlights from our conversation

 • She has a student working on 1st-grade reading skills.
 But she’s “blowing it out of the water” in math because she has the scaffolds of the structures to support her.